justinmk/notes/delicious.md

 20210525
 WASI: Portable System Interface for WebAssembly https://github.com/bytecodealliance/wasmtime/blob/main/docs/WASI-overview.md
-tags: wasm web webassembly api os portability Specifies "syscalls": functions provided by the surrounding environment that can do I/O on behalf of the program.
+tags: wasm wasi web webassembly api os portability Specifies "syscalls": functions provided by the surrounding environment that can do I/O on behalf of the program.
 Capability-based security
   Similar to how core WebAssembly provides no ability to access the outside world without calling imported functions, WASI APIs provide no ability to access the outside world without an associated capability.